-Recent scientific research is showing that our oceans and precious marine life are being harmed and even destroyed by a common commercial sunscreen chemical, oxybenzone.
+Recent scientific research is showing that our oceans and precious marine life are being harmed and even destroyed by two common commercial sunscreen chemicals, oxybenzone and oxtinoxate.

 How does it harm marine life?

 In short, it effects coral reef systems in a number of ways.

 - Coral bleaching occurs at lower temperatures than normal when exposed to oxybenzones which means that with global warming and the oceans temperatures an issue, this nasty chemical is speeding up the process of destroying coral reef systems.

 - It damages the DNA of coral and affects their ability to reproduce.
 If they manage to reproduce they are not vigorous or healthy and often mutated.

 - It makes the juvenile coral produce too much calcium carbonate and they end up locked inside their own skeleton which means death!